 Before diving into the ‘how-to,’ let’s quickly touch on the ‘why.’
 Understanding the potential culprits can save you time.
 The most frequent reasons your Roku remote might not be connecting include:

-- Dead or low batteries: This is surprisingly common, accounting for an estimated 40% of connection failures.
+- Dead or low batteries: This accounts for an estimated 40% of connection failures.

-- Pairing issues: The remote might have lost its connection to the Roku device.
+- Pairing issues: The remote may have lost its connection to the Roku device.

 - Obstructions: For infrared remotes, a clear line of sight is crucial.